Safe mode: Unix

 An equivalently minimal setting in Unix-like operating systems is single-user mode, in which daemons and the X Window System are not started, and only the root user can log in.
-It can do emergency repairs or maintenance, including resetting users' passwords on the machine without the need to know the old one.
+It can perform emergency repairs or maintenance, including resetting users' passwords on the machine without requiring the old one.

 macOS

-In addition to single-user mode, macOS also supports safe mode; holding the shift key after powering up activates Safe Boot, which has background maintenance features (Besides the mode selection, it runs a file system repair, and in Mac OS X 10.4, it disables all fonts other than those in /System/Library/Fonts, moves to the Trash all font caches normally stored in /Library/Caches/com.apple.ATS/(uid)/, where (uid) is a user ID number such as 501, and disables all startup items and any Login Items).
-Unlike in Windows where safe mode with networking is disabled by default and requires using a safe mode with networking enabled, in the macOS Safe Boot always includes networking.
+In addition to single-user mode, macOS also supports safe mode; holding the shift key after powering up activates Safe Boot, which has background maintenance features.
+Besides selecting the mode, it runs a file system repair, disables all fonts other than those in /System/Library/Fonts, moves all font caches to the Trash, and disables all startup items and any login items.
+Unlike in Windows, where safe mode with networking is disabled by default and requires using a safe mode with networking enabled, in macOS, Safe Boot always includes networking.

-On the Classic Mac OS versions 6, 7, 8, and 9, a similar mode to Safe Mode is achieved by holding down the shift key while booting, which starts the system without extensions.
+On Classic Mac OS versions 6, 7, 8, and 9, a mode similar to Safe Mode is achieved by holding down the shift key while booting, which starts the system without extensions.

 iOS

-iOS does not have a safe mode, however some jailbreaks add a safe mode where all tweaks are disabled, the wallpaper is black, and a notification will tell you that you are in safe mode.
+iOS does not have a safe mode.
+However, some jailbreaks add a safe mode where all tweaks are disabled, the wallpaper is black, and a notification will tell one that they are in safe mode.
 In that mode, some apps may not launch.

 Android

-The way that safe mode in Android can be activated differs per vendor.
+The way safe mode is activated on Android varies by vendor.
 Safe mode can be disabled by rebooting the device.

-When you reboot into safe mode in Android, downloaded apps and widgets are automatically disabled, but built-in apps remain available.
-A watermark in the bottom-left corner also appears if you're booted to either normal or safe mode.

-Some devices also turn their radios off automatically upon booting into safe mode.
+To boot into safe mode on Android is done by long pressing the power button and selecting the safe mode option from the menu, or by long pressing the power button together with the volume down button.

 Application software

 Application software sometimes offers a safe mode as well.
 In the PHP interpreter, prior to version 5.4, safe mode offers stricter security measures.
 The Glasgow Haskell Compiler from version 7.2 offers "Safe Haskell" mode, restricting usage of functions such as unsafePerformIO.
-Mozilla Firefox's safe mode allows the user to remove extensions which may be preventing the browser from loading.
+Mozilla Firefox's safe mode allows the user to remove extensions, which may be preventing the browser from loading.
 Internet Explorer can run in "No Add-Ons" mode and Protected Mode.
-Cydia's Mobile Substrate also has a safe mode that allows the user to uninstall tweaks and extensions that may crash the Springboard.
-Minecraft has a safe mode that activates if a player attempts to open a world with an invalid data pack, which gives the option to load the world using only the vanilla data pack.
+Cydia's Mobile Substrate also has a safe mode that allows users to uninstall tweaks and extensions that may crash the Springboard.
+Minecraft has a safe mode that activates if a player attempts to open a world with an invalid data pack, allowing the world to be loaded using only the vanilla data pack.